conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 {% highlight bash %}
 git clone https://github.com/conan-io/examples.git
-cd examples\libraries\dear-imgui\basic\
+cd examples/libraries/dear-imgui/basic
 {% endhighlight %}

 First, let's inspect the CMake project.
 It has the bindings for GLFW and OpenGL3 and two more files to handle OpenGL shaders and file reading.
 It will also copy the shaders that render the triangle to the working directory each time the application is recompiled.

 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.0)